Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/05-third-party-api-access.md

 1. **API Key Generation**: Generate development API keys in the dashboard
 2. **Local Webhook Testing**: Use tools like ngrok to receive webhooks locally
-3. **API Sandbox**: Test against the sandbox environment at `https://sandbox-api.aichatbot.com`
+3. **API Sandbox**: Test against the sandbox environment at `https://sandbox.vernis.ai`

 ## Support and Documentation

-- **API Reference**: Full API reference at https://docs.aichatbot.com/api
+- **API Reference**: Full API reference at https://docs.vernis.ai/api
-- **SDK Documentation**: SDK-specific documentation at https://docs.aichatbot.com/sdk
+- **SDK Documentation**: SDK-specific documentation at https://docs.vernis.ai/sdk
-- **Support**: Developer support at developers@aichatbot.com
+- **Support**: Developer support at developers@vernis.ai
-- **Status Page**: Service status at https://status.aichatbot.com
+- **Status Page**: Service status at https://status.vernis.ai

 ## Conclusion

-The AI Chatbot API provides a robust, secure, and developer-friendly way to integrate AI capabilities into third-party applications.
+The VernisAI API provides a robust, secure, and developer-friendly way to integrate AI capabilities into third-party applications.
 By supporting both tRPC for TypeScript applications and OpenAPI/REST for any language, the API caters to a wide range of integration scenarios while maintaining high security and performance standards.